18.8. Exercises: Git More Practice¶

 Return to

-branch and adding more code and commits.
-Then try merging the branch intomain
+html-codebranch and adding more code and commits.
+Then try merging the branch intomain.
+Does it work?

 complete code for the project.
 The HTML and CSS branches will only hold parts.